-The Patagonia Snowshot is one of a few jackets on our list that almost earned the overall winner spot, though some of the features that specialize this jacket come at the expense of general specs.
+The Patagonia Snowshot is one of a few jackets on our list that almost earned the overall winner spot, though some of the features that specialize come at the expense of general specs.
 Still, that does not change the fact that this might be the best 3-in-1 ski jacket that we found.

 One of the most significant features to aid the Patagonia Snowshot in this endeavor is the included powder skirt, though it only connects to Patagonia ski pants.
 However, the powder skirt finds further enhancement with a removable hood that is also adjustable and helmet-compatible.

 Keep in mind that the Patagonia Snowshot’s general specs are still great with 111 g/m², comprising a 59 g/m² outer shell and 52 g/m² inner jacket.
 To top it all off, this model also includes 60 g Thermogreen thermal reflective insulation, not to mention the outer shell employs a durable 75D weave.

 Has ski-specific features